Skip to Content

 3. Start apologizing or explaining

 The top way to hurt your case is to start apologizing.
 Although it seems rude to avoid an apology, never say things like, "Sorry, I didn't see you."
-The same goes for explaining to the other person what happened such as, "I looked away for one second."
-Most people feel the urge to explain the situation from their side but comments like these can easily turn into admittance of fault.
+The same goes for explaining to the other person what happened, such as, "I looked away for one second."
+Most people feel the urge to explain the situation from their side, but comments like these can easily turn into an admission of fault.

 4. Speak with the other driver's insurance company or lawyer